CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Introduction

 \subsection{Randomized preconditioning for CholeskyQR}

-The algorithm we now describe serves as the starting point of our work.
+The following algorithm serves as the starting point of our work.
 Given the matrix $\mtx{M}$, it sketches $\mtx{M}$ and then uses the triangular factor of the sketch's QR decomposition as a preconditioner in CholeskyQR.
 Like standard (unpreconditioned) CholeskyQR, it has a hard requirement that $\mtx{M}$ is full rank in exact arithmetic.